Normal Tools Overview

 The Normal Tools give you several ways to set the Normals on objects in your scene.
 Methods include using a Helper object for aligning Normals, using a helper as a target for Normal vectors, tools for typing in specific Normal values, and functions to point normals out from common points like pivots and centers.
 There are also some helpful Normal selection tools to help speed up your work flow.

+Almost all functions include Macroscripts that can be utilized in custom scripts.
 The more that you understand Normals and the Edit Normals Modifier, the more you will appreciate the utilities in Normal Tools.

 - Helper Tape

 - Set Normal Selection

 - Auto Align from Object

 - Auto Align via Elements